2021 School Context Statement (PDF 820KB)

-Linden Park Primary School is an International Baccalaureate school of choice shaped around 21st century learning that delivers excellence.
+Linden Park Primary School is an international learning community that offers the International Baccalaureate Primary Years Programme (PYP) to students in years Reception to Year 6 and encompasses the integration of the Australian Curriculum.
+It is school of choice shaped around 21st century learning that delivers excellence.

 Cultivating life-long learners